MrAStone/SectionB-ALevelQuestionsCombined/README.md

 # All Section B questions - Run as subroutines
 > [!NOTE]
 > These don't allways fully answer the question as there is often repeat until in the question.
-> As these are all subroutines this has been ommited!
+> As these are all subroutines this has been omited!

 ## 2018